Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - There is a Photon Server RG, described in detail in the [Photon Server Architecture](#photon-server-architecture) section below.
 This contains a Photon Server that handles Android search traffic, fronted by the shared Front Door instance.

 - Finally, there is a links site RG, `soundscape-links`, described in the [Links Site Architecture](#links-site-architecture) section below.
-This contains the storage account that serves the Android App Links verification file.
+This contains the storage account that serves the Android App Links and iOS App Links verification files.

 # iOS Architecture